MohammadMazrouei/Sudoku-Game/README.md

 # Sudoku Game

 This project is a Sudoku puzzle game developed using the Qt framework.
-It provides a graphical user interface for playing Sudoku, featuring various difficulty levels, a leaderboard for high scores, and an endgame screen for when puzzles are completed.
+It provides a graphical user interface for playing Sudoku, featuring a leaderboard for high scores, and an endgame screen for when puzzles are completed.

 ## Features